 Day 2: Frank Lake IBA and the foothills southwest of Calgary

 Day 4: Banff National Park

 Day 5: Foothills

 Participants will be arriving in Calgary throughout the day.
 For those arriving early, there are opportunities for birding in and around Calgary.
 The Inglewood Bird Sanctuary along the Bow River is an excellent area for foothills and riverine species, and is easily accessible within the city of Calgary.
 Alternately, there are some great museums worth visiting in the city.
 We meet in the evening at our hotel for a get-together and a discussion of our upcoming Canadian Rockies birding tour.
 Night in Calgary.

 We depart Calgary early and drive to the Frank Lake Important Bird and Biodiversity Area for prairie wetland birds including White-faced Ibis, Cinnamon Teal and Western Grebe.
 We then head west out of the prairies and into the foothills region visiting several great birding locations including Brown-Lowry Provincial Park and Elbow Falls where our targets will include American Three-toed Woodpecker, American Dipper and Harlequin Duck.
-Night in Bragg Creek.
+Night in Cochrane.